Aalto-CFD/DLBFoam-Advanced-Tutorials/3D_Stratified_Combustion/README.md

 ## Numerical setup

 Pure $n$-dodecane (diesel surrogate) is initially constrained in a blob in the middle of the domain with a diameter and the ambient gas consists of lean premixed methane, oxidizer and EGR (phi=0.5).The computational domain is a 3D cube with  and a side length of 1 mm.
-The initial pressure is set at 60 bar and the initial temperature is homogeneous within the entire computational domain at 800 K. Turbulence is initialized using Taylor-Green-Vortex (TGV) structure, which is generated in a separate non-reactive 3D simulation until the gradient of total kinetic energy reaches its peak.
-Velocity and pressure fields are mapped to the reactive case as initial fields.
+The initial pressure is set at 60 bar and the initial temperature is homogeneous within the entire computational domain at 800 K. Turbulence is generated using Taylor-Green-Vortex (TGV) structure in a separate non-reactive 3D simulation until the gradient of total kinetic energy reaches its peak.
+Velocity and pressure fields are mapped to the reactive case as initial fields (by copying the 0 folder).
 The estimated Reynolds number at the start of reacting simulation is around 1000.

 ### Mesh